kovapatrik/homebridge-midea-platform/README.md

 ### Unsupported Devices

 If you have a device not supported by the plugin then useful information will be logged as warnings.
 If you are interested in developing support for a device please contact the authors by opening an [issue](https://github.com/kovapatrik/homebridge-midea-platform/issues).
+Please attach the `lua` file to the issue, if possible.
+Here is the [guide](/docs/download_lua.md) on how to download the `lua` file.

 ## Installation